-Two other service members, along with an Afghan National Army soldier and an American civilian received injuries in the crash.
+Along with the nine U.S. military members killed, two other service members, as well as an Afghan National Army soldier and an American civilian, were injured in the crash.
 They were taken to a NATO medical facility.